 What?
 That makes no sense!
 Are they whales, or are they dolphins?

-Well technically they’re a part of the dolphin family, but commonly referred to as whales … yeah I don’t really get it either, but whatever you prefer to call them (with the maturity of all 30 year olds, we settled on calling them whalefins), they are incredible.
+Well technically they’re a part of the dolphin family, but commonly referred to as whales … yeah I don’t really get it either, but whatever you prefer to call them (with the maturity of all 30 year olds, we settled on calling them whalefins), they are incredible, and you can find some great options with services as san diego whale watching which do great trips for this.

 We actually caught sight of these guys during nap time, hence being able to get so close.
 The way they sleep is mind blowing in itself.
 Being mammals, and needing to breath oxygen obviously, and so sleep one side of the brain at a time.
 The side of the brain which is awake keeps them at the waters surface and breathing.
 Pretty cool right!?
 Here’s a couple more Pilot Whale factoids for you: